alinnman/celestial-navigation/README.md

 The sample can be found [here](starfixdata.home.py) The resulting position is just 1.45 nautical miles away from my real position, which I consider being an excellent result given the simple equipment and my modest level of training.
 But there are some question marks about this accuracy, and I will have to make more sights since I need to get more training.

+## 6. Sextant Calibration <a name="calibration"></a>

+There are many technical aspects of handling and calibrating a sextant and we will not mention all these things here, with one exception.
+A sextant may show a *gradation error* which can cause errors for larger measured angles.
+The little plastic sextant I have used (a Davis Mark III) was suspected by me, and I decided to measure it by taking a terrestrial angle fix and compare it to the data from my map.
+And yes, there was an error of about 2 minutes / 10 degrees.
+For the details see [this sample](starfixdata.home.py) where a measurement of a local view is used as input to a calibration parameter of the used sextant.